 Likes and comments

-Likes and comments on a video suggest how compelling the content of the video was found to be by the viewers to drive them to interact with the video and leave a feedback.
-Comments don’t necessarily have to be a feedback.
-They could, for example, be questions.
-But regardless of what the comments say, the mere act of leaving a comment reflects how well the video was received and the content digested.
+Likes and comments on a video suggest how compelling the content of the video was found to be by the viewers to drive them to interact with the video and leave feedback or participate in discussions.

 Top Devices

-Similarly, a pie chart represents the popularity of web browsers, which can also be viewed in tabular form.
+Similarly, users can view analytics that represent the popularity of web browsers, which can also be viewed in tabular or graphical form.

 Number of embeds

-Some users embed videos on other websites or applications, such as social media platforms or websites, to reach a certain audience.
-A pie chart would reflect all the places the video was embedded, with the URL of those webpages, which helps contributors consider the audience on those webpages when making similar video content in the future.
+EnterpriseTube offers users the ability to embed media outside of the portal, such as social media platforms or websites, to reach a certain audience.
+These analytics can reflect all the places where the video was embedded, which helps content creators consider the audience on those web pages when making similar video content in the future.

 Demographics

-A geographic heatmap would reflect the popularity of the video geographically.
-This data could help in making the video more accessible for the areas that the video didn’t do well in by expanding the distribution network or offering additional language settings.
+The geographic heatmap in EnterpriseTube's video analytics platform reflects the popularity of the video geographically.
+This data can help in making the video more accessible for the areas where the video performs well by expanding the distribution network or offering additional language settings.

 Media Analytics

-VIDIZMO also comes with aggregated analytics available on all the media in the portal.
-Some of the information is the same as that given on individual videos, except summed up for all the videos.
-Plus, the portal’s Report Dashboard also gives a set of unique information which includes:
+On top of individual analytics for videos, VIDIZMOEnterpriseTube also comes equipped with video content analytics for all the media in the portal.
+These include similar details as analytics for videos, except with an overall view of all media on the platform.
+Plus, the portal's Report Dashboard also gives a set of unique information which includes:

 Total views